digitalocean/ovs/Documentation/topics/high-availability.rst

 which are alive, and therefore whether or not that gateway happens to be the leader.
 If leading, the gateway forwards traffic normally, otherwise it drops all traffic.

+We should note that this method works well under the assumption that there are no inter-gateway connectivity failures, in such case this method would fail to elect a single master.
+The simplest example is two gateways which stop seeing each other but can still reach the hypervisors.
+Protocols like VRRP or CARP have the same issue.
+A mitigation for this type of failure mode could be achieved by having all network elements (hypervisors and gateways) periodically share their link status to other endpoints.

 Gateway Leadership Resignation
 ++++++++++++++++++++++++++++++